tcouch/rsd-talks/rsd/index.md

 The production and maintainance of software is an important part of research in many fields.
 Yet code is often lost at the end of projects, and unusable by anyone other than the researcher who created it.
-In this presentation, Dr James Hetherington, founding head of the UCL Research Software Development Group, will discuss the relationship of software engineering best practice to the construction and maintenance of research code, and the effort to find a place in UK HEIs for Research Software Engineers.
-He will provide some practical tips on coding for research, and give examples of how the UCL team collaborates with researchers to produce readable, reliable, and efficient scientific software.
+This presentation will discuss the relationship of software engineering best practice to the construction and maintenance of research code, and the effort to find a place in UK HEIs for Research Software Engineers.

+UCL’s Research Software Development Group, has grown through grant income since 2012 to a team of 6, and helped create effective research software in fields from ancient Babylonian archeology to radio astronomy and from modelling the future of UK housing stock to brain blood flow modelling.
+The talk will provide some practical tips on coding for research, and give examples of how the UCL team collaborates with researchers to produce readable, reliable, and efficient scientific software.